-A. Legal SEO or law firm SEO is the process through which you can increase the visibility of your law firm on search engines like Google.
-The added visibility can help you drive traffic to your website and get new clients.
+A. Legal SEO or SEO for a law firm is the process through which you can increase the visibility of your law firm on Google and other search engines.
+The added visibility can help you drive organic search traffic to your law firm’s website and attract prospective clients.

 Q8.
 How do you market a law firm?

 A. There are numerous ways to market a law firm, which include:

 - Focusing on SEO for your law firm website

 - Listing your business in multiple legal directories

 A. Lawyers can get more clients by leveraging the following methods:

 - Securing referral clients